IntuitDeveloper/intuit-api-docs/docs/use-cases/vendorCredit.md

 parent: Use Cases
 ---

-## credit memo
+## Vendor Credit

-The APIs related to the VendorCredit entity allow you to manage VendorCredit for your Vendors
+The APIs related to the Vendor Credit entity allow you to manage VendorCredit for your Vendors

-### Operations for credit memo entity
+### Operations for Vendor Credit entity

 - Read - Query (POST)
 - Create - Mutation (POST)